bater/containing_7s/README.md

 end
 ```
 In this style, the method is small and simple enough that not even need any comment and document, the code explain itself.
 And I believe the best document is readable code.

+But in the end, after I added the `String#include_7?` on `core_ext.rb`, I think it's too simple that should be one line again.
+So this part become just an idea sharing only.

 ## Fast Ruby
 Inspired by [fast-ruby](https://github.com/fastruby/fast-ruby).
 When I have more than one option to implement the code and logic, I will choose faster one.